StackVista/stackstate-docs/setup/backup_restore/file.md

 ## StackState telemetry data

 StackState's telemetry data is stored in Elasticsearch.
-To backup and restore Elasticsearch data we recommend to follow Elasticsearch's [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.3/modules-snapshots.html).
+To backup and restore Elasticsearch data we recommend to follow the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.3/modules-snapshots.html).